yuriamana/artistify-react-1/readme.md

 #### On the app header
 - Implement the search bar for all artists and/or albums.

+#### Artist's details
+- Code a Discography component displaying all the albums related to a given artist's id

 #### On the admin root page (http://localhost:3000/admin/)
 - Create a nice datavizualisation with chart.js, or rechart.js or d3.js ...